tinyplex/tinybase/site/guides/14_releases.md

 with you _want_ minified code.
 Previously you would add `/debug` to the import path to get non-minified code, but now you add `/min` to the import path to get _minified_ code.

-Please read the comprehensive Importing TinyBase guide for more details of how to construct the correct import paths in v5.0.

 #### Expo SQLite Persister